STADTWERK LIFE SCIENCES CAMPUS

 Former industrial district with a new identity

-The former urban industrial district on the Stadtwerke (municipal utilities) site in Salzburg Lehen has been given a new identity as a science district.
+The former urban industrial district on the Stadtwerk (municipal utilities) site in Salzburg Lehen has been given a new identity as a science district.
 The ensemble on the STADTWERK site Mitte includes the building of the Paracelsus Private Medical University (PMU), a laboratory, an administration building containing doctors’ practices, and an office block.
-Starting with an overall master scenario and in harmony with its basic principles, the design was developed using techniques of overlaying and superimposition.
+Starting with an overall master scenario and in harmony with its basic principles, the design was developed using techniques of superimposition and cross-fading.

 Reflective Metal Soffits Double the Natural Space of the Life Sciences Campus